-In short, it seems natural to me answering with a big NO. It is not necessary to have a traditional design education to become a professional designer.
+In short, it seems natural to me to be promoting the self-taught way.
+It is not necessary to have a traditional design education to become a professional designer.
 I have proof, not only in myself but many others.

 In the beginning of my career I wanted to get a degree in design, I felt this is the only socially accepted way to make it as a designer.
 Social pressure does a fantastic job at making you follow well established patterns, right or wrong.

 Fear & regret have always played a huge role in my path of becoming a designer.
 Should I have studied?
 Am I’m doing the right thing?
 Who is giving me the stamp of approval?

 After I went on my own path, I answered some of these questions for myself.

 When learning the hard skills, there is no difference between self taught and studying design.
 You have to be self taught in both scenarios.
 I consider those with a degree in design as much self taught as those who never studied.

 The big difference is your personality & social environment, as they have a huge impact on you.
 Let me give you some examples:

 ↳ University puts you in a group of 20–30 other students & like minded people.
 All are as lost, or as focused as you are.
 You share the good and the bad with everyone else.
 You’re never alone.

 ↳ Being part of a group with the same interest makes you feel part of something bigger than yourself.
 It’s motivating.